Safari West

 Do you allow pets?

 No. We are sorry, but we do not allow pets at Safari West.
-This is for the safety of your pet as well as the safety of our animals.
-This extends to bringing your pet and leaving the animal in your vehicle while out on tour.
+This is for the safety of your pet, our guests as well as the safety of our animals.
+This extends to bringing your pet and leaving the animal in your vehicle while out on safari.
 Our staff will notify the office if they notice an animal in a vehicle in our parking lot.
-If you are out on tour, your tour truck will be forced to come back so that you can remove your pet from the premises, inconveniencing not only yourself but the other guests on the tour.
-Please make other arrangements for care for your pet before coming to Safari West.
+If you are out on safari, your truck will be forced to come back so that you can remove your pet from the premises, inconveniencing not only yourself but the other guests on the safari.
+Please make other arrangements for the care of your pet before coming to Safari West.
 Thank you for your understanding.

 I saw a dog running around at Safari West, how come I can’t bring my dog?

-There are currently three dogs which live full time at Safari West.
+There are currently four dogs that live full time at Safari West.
 They are working ranch dogs and they help our staff with their daily chores.
-The dogs are named Bob, Eddie, and Molly and they belong to the owners of Safari West who live on the property.
 We do not allow you to bring your dog for the safety of your dog as well as for the safety of our animals.
 For example, even a small dog running and barking at the fence line can spook a giraffe which could easily make the giraffe run right into the fence, injuring itself and possibly your dog, and our guests.
 Thank you for your understanding.

 How do I find out about special events at Safari West?

-If you are looking for upcoming events, sign up to stay in the Safari West loop and/or regularly check our Upcoming Events section of our website.
+If you are looking for upcoming events, sign up to stay in the Safari West loop and/or regularly check our calendar page.

-If you want to host or book an event at Safari West, please contact our Events Department.
-We do weddings, corporate retreats, wine tastings, group and association events, and we even do birthday party packages for both children and adults!
+If you want to host or book a special group at Safari West, please contact our Groups Department.
+We do corporate retreats!

 Do you allow service animals?